dh-rico-freitas/AoC-2023/README.md

 Unexpectdly that worked well enough.
 Next step, lets drop all the old versions and try to make a full custom non reusable function with all possible inlined.

+That works in 10μs.

+That's the final attempt.
+The alternative would be to resolve the equation directly, but that will put me in the need to be careful with floating point precision.